 The 1,000 Dollar Comment Game

-After the amazing success of the 100 dollar comment game, I proudly present the next game in which you might become the lucky winner of even 1,000 US dollars!
-That probably means your new iPhone, MacBook, or what you wish to spend the money on.
+After the amazing success of the 100 dollar comment game, I proudly present the next game in which you might win 1,000 US dollars!
+That could mean your new iPhone, MacBook, or whatever you wish to spend the money on.

 Since I don’t give away 1,000 dollars myself, here are the five sponsors who made this game possible: